Skip to main content

 • start_time and end_time must be RFC3309 timestamps.
 In the example below, the Z indicates the timestamp is in UTC.

-• You can only retrieve 48 hours worth of telemetry data in a single request.
+• You can retrieve up to 90 days of telemetry data in a single request.
 The API reference contains all parameter details.

 The following cURL request will retrieve data for sites as7f and k829 between 12:00:00 (exclusive) and 12:01:00 (inclusive) UTC (indicated by the Z) on the 8th of June, 2023.
 You can change the dates and IDs to your use-case.